an0n4ce/CTF-Write-Ups/TamilCTF2021/Boss-Image/README.md

 ![](img/1.png)

-Its show a Image file, So i go for `Render Image` option on cyberchef. we will get the flag there.
+It seems a Image file, So i go for `Render Image` option on cyberchef. we will get the flag there.

 ![](img/flag.png)